www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

    This detail, is caused by the fact, that previously the `repo.process` command was implemented as a shell script.
 3. There is no input validation of the command line parameters.
-   One could, for instance, define a child repo name as `../../other-location`, which would lead to very strange situations.
+   One could, for instance, define a child repo name like `../../other-location`, which could lead to very strange situations.
-   This currently causes a low security risk, because the input is considered to be trusted as only the command user is expected to provide the parameters.
+   This currently causes a low security risk, because the input is considered to be trusted, as only the command user is expected to provide the parameters.
 # Alternatives
-> Of course this is a not invented here syndrome.
+> Of course, this is a not invented here syndrome.

-Or course, there is similar software, but before I created the software I could not find fitting alternatives, that provided:
+Of course, there is similar software, but before I created the software I could not find fitting alternatives, that provided:
 1. Easy switching between remotes.
-2. Easy way of nesting meta repos, so its easily and safely possible to use this process in order to synchronize public sub repos with public servers without risking publishing private repos by accident.
+2. Easy way of nesting meta repos, so it's easily and safely possible to use this process in order to synchronize public sub repos with public servers without risking publishing private repos by accident.
 3. Support different implementations for common tasks, as there can always be important details, that need to be considered.
-   Implementations can be easily changed, but adapting all existing synchronization scripts can be hard.
+   Implementations should be easily changed, because adapting all existing synchronization scripts can be hard.
 4. Ensure that it is easy to migrate from the chosen system to another one, by making the software simple.
    There is no guarantee,
-   that git will be widely available in 30 years.
+   that git will be widely available in 30 years or that there will not be a standard for managing multiple repos.
-5. Prefer Shell, Bash, Python 3 or Java for this,
-   So that an additional language does not have to be supported.
+6. Prefer Shell, Bash, Python 3 or Java for this, so that an additional language does not have to be supported.

 It could be very well the case, that I searched at the wrong places or did not understand some alternatives.
 Here are some alternatives, that provide a somewhat similar functionality.
-This demonstrates, that meta repo like file servers are indeed somewhat popular.
+This demonstrates, that meta repos are indeed somewhat popular.

 * [Javascript Project Meta](https://github.com/mateodelnorte/meta):
   seems to be the most similar tool and may have fit the bill,